Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 ## Branching Strategy

-Branching strategies are a fundamental aspect of application source control, and while there are many valid approaches to apply branching, there are several key aspects that should be considered in the context of an AlwaysOn application scenario to ensure maximum reliability for mission-critical workloads.
+Branching strategies are a fundamental aspect of application source control, and while there are many valid approaches to apply branching, there are several key aspects that should be considered in the context of a Mission-Critical application scenario to ensure maximum reliability for mission-critical workloads.

 ### Design Considerations